TaTooKa/Erzahlspiel/docs/source/pages/worlds/interplanetary/spacetravel.rst

 Full Brachistochrone Transit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The vessel accelerates at a constant **g** until the midpoint, turns around and decelerates at the same constant g until its destination.
-Consult the tables on the following pages of this chapter for already calculated figures and Δv costs for common transit routes and Gs.
+Consult the tables on the :hoverxref:`travel times and costs section <interplanetary-travel-times-costs>` for already calculated figures and Δv costs for common transit routes and Gs.

 If you wish to calculate the Δv cost and transit times on your own, you can use these kinematic formulas: